 What is the difference between this new scheme and CBILS/CLBILS/BBLS?

 RLS aims to help businesses affected by Covid-19 who can afford to take on additional debt finance to access the finance they need, including for managing cashflow, investment and growth.
-As the economy is expected to gradually recover through 2021, the new single successor scheme aims to be more targeted than the emergency Covid-19 schemes.
+As the economy is expected to gradually recover through 2022, RLS aims to be more targeted than the emergency Covid-19 schemes.
 Key differences include:

-Businesses being able to borrow up to £10m, with the scheme open to all businesses regardless of size.
+Businesses being able to borrow up to £2m, with the scheme open to all businesses with a turnover not exceeding £45m.
 Minimum facility sizes will vary, starting at £1,000 for asset and invoice finance, and £25,001 for term loans and overdrafts,

 The requirement for businesses to pay interest and fees from the outset;

 All eligible businesses will be subject to standard customer credit, fraud, Anti-Money Laundering (AML) and Know Your Customer (KYC) checks.
 In making their assessment, lenders may, but are not required to, disregard any concerns over a business’s short-to-medium term business performance due to the uncertainty and impact of Covid-19;

 The requirement for lenders, in the absence of the scheme, to be unwilling to offer a facility on similar terms either at all, or at the same or a lower price; and

 Businesses who have taken out a CBILS, CLBILS or BBLS loan will be able to access the new scheme, although the total amount a business can borrow will depend on their lender’s assessment and scheme requirements.

 What changes have come into effect from 1 January 2022?

 The following changes came into force for all offers made under the scheme: